Rare Collective and Vintage Pictures of:

 Brando

-Meaning it's not always what you may think it is (it's sometimes and often in some areas of business and politics smoke and mirrors), referencing the possibilities of something else actually being the cause (power) behind something else (a.k.a - the art and techniques of spinning), keep the focus somewhere else.
+Meaning it's not always what you may think it is, it's sometimes (often in the areas of business and politics) smoke and mirrors, referencing the possibilities of something else actually being the cause or power behind something else a.k.a - the art and techniques of spinning.
+Keep the focus somewhere else.

 On Bad Days: